jupyter/governance/governance.md

 committee disagrees with that delegate’s decision and no resolution is possible within the team.
 This is different from a BDFL delegate for a specific decision (or a recusal situation), where the BDFL is literally giving up his/her authority to someone else in full.
-It’s more like what Linus T. uses with his “lieutenants” model.
+It’s more like what Linus Torvalds uses with his “lieutenants” model.

 ### NumFOCUS Subcommittee